shahkaran281/Unified-Data-Management-System/README.md

 SELECT Activity_Period, GEO_Summary, GEO_Region FROM airline WHERE GEO_Region == 'Caribbean' ORDER BY Activity_Period;
 ```
 - Includes filtering, selections, joins, and aggregations.

-## Summary
-This project provides a unified query interface for both **SQL and NoSQL** databases, enabling seamless interactions through a structured command-line interface.
-It efficiently processes **CSV-based relational data** and **JSON-based document data** while supporting **complex queries, joins, and aggregations**.

 ## License
 This project is open-source and available under the [MIT License](LICENSE).